Simpson1225/Claw-Speedrunning/Guides/Quickstart Guide.md

 # Quickstart guide

 Speedrunning is a great way to continue playing Claw after you have already played the game normally.
 This guide will explain how to get set up for speedrunning the game, and record your first run.
-It also contains tools for more advanced speedruns, such as automatic timers for each level.
 Everything used here is free and won’t take long to install.

  - Install [Claw 1.4.4.4](https://captainclaw.net/dl/CLAW-1.4.4.4.zip) (Other versions may be compatible but haven't been tested)
  - Install [Livesplit](http://livesplit.org/downloads/) - for timing runs